ansonliao/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 Actually, my English is not fantastic.
 But I will try my best to translate, some content from Google Translate. 需要简体中文? [点此查看](https://github.com/GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/blob/master/README.md)。

 ## Important
+- This Repor is forked from [GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI](https://github.com/GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI), and update some configurations according to my specification, and thanks @GeQ1an here.
+- The hardware specification of this repo almost same as [ansonliao/EFI-ASRock-Z390-Phantom-Gaming-ITX](https://github.com/ansonliao/EFI-ASRock-Z390-Phantom-Gaming-ITX) except motherboard, as motherboard `Asrock Z390 Phantom Gaming ITX/AC` is damaged by some mistakes, then purchased `MSI B360M MORTAR` and this repo is forked and updated.

+## Important (From Forked Repo)
 Unknowingly, this project has been updated for more than 3 years, but with the release of the Mac Pro equipped with Apple Silicon, all Mac products have stopped using the x86 platform.
 Sonoma may be the last macOS that supports the x86 platform, and I also used it at home before.
 The computer is replaced by Mac Studio, so this project will stop updating within one month after Sonoma releases the official version.
 Thank you for your use.

 ## About